baldengineer/bit-preserve/Apple/Apple IIe/Apple IIe (NTSC) - 050-0051-D/readme.md

 * Net labels can not use `/` in KiCad.
 Using `|` instead.
 * Many ICs (74 series logic, some ASICs) do not have power pins.
 Would it be worth adding hidden symbols?
 * Clarify where power is +5 vs +5C, etc. - especially if using hidden symbols.
-* Determine approach for decoupling caps on page 4.
 * Review passives for notation consistency
 * Unclear text:
     * Page 2: